Transaction Retry Architecture With Retry Coordinator

 Repeat until the time window expires (sub-range is superseded by the next update).

-StackSaga uses RSocket for all inter-component communication.
-RSocket is chosen for its support for persistent, reactive, bidirectional streams backed by a non-blocking Netty transport.
+StackSaga uses RSocket for all inter-component communication, chosen for its support for persistent, reactive, bidirectional streams backed by a non-blocking Netty transport.

 | Connection | Interaction Model | Description |